Urban Studies Minor

 All rules pertaining to CAS majors will apply, including a limit of no more than four MET courses to be counted per student toward a degree from CAS.

-In addition to meeting the course requirements, students are strongly encouraged to attend one lunch discussion each semester hosted by the Initiative on Cities.
+In addition to meeting the course requirements, students are strongly encouraged to attend one lunch discussion each term hosted by the Initiative on Cities.
 These sessions will be specially scheduled and open only to those in the minor, with the goal of creating a cohort and fostering relationships among interested students and between students and the Initiative.
 Students will also be invited to all Initiative events, conferences, and seminars.